Flectone Logo FlectonePulse

 Warning

-Heads and icons can be tinted by colors in config files.
-To prevent this, use a white color tag before them.
-For example: <white><player_head></white>
+Heads, sprites, and textures can be colored in config files.
+To prevent this, you need to use a white color before them.
+For example <white><player_head></white>

 object